The long boom 2.0: the next economic shift must be nature-centric

 The second challenge of scale is that we need to get trillions of dollars out of polluting asset classes and into natural climate solutions.
 Increasingly, companies are making net zero pledges, and as investments transition from polluting asset classes, it raises the question of where the capital will go?
 Where is the next tranche of ventures?
 It is integral to understand that in confronting climate change, the platforms that we have come to rely on: NGOs, COP Agreements and corporate targets, whilst important, are simply not enough.
 The organisational infrastructure to scale natural climate solutions does not exist.
 We are going to need a constant pipeline of new ventures that are purpose driven and incessantly focused on positive climate outputs.
 For this, we need a paradigm shift!

 Xilva is a venture by Brainforest (a for-impact venture studio for forests and the climate) and works to overcome the challenges and inefficiencies of deploying funds to forests, especially early-stage projects.
 This is achieved by combining technical expertise in forestry with innovations in technology.
-The result is fast, efficient, and trustworthy transactions on the Xilva Marketplace platform.
-We know that we can help scale the thousands of forest projects that are out there and that deploying the right capital will be key to this growth.
+The result is a proprietary framework and methodology for screening and assessing forest & nature-based projects.
+We know that we can help scale the thousands of forest projects that are out there and using our unique due diligence as an enabler formula to deploying the right capital will be key to this growth.

 [1] UNEP.
 2021.
 Making Peace with Nature: A Scientific Blueprint to Tackle the Climate, Biodiversity and Pollution Emergencies. https://www.unep.org/resources/making-peace-nature